djw4u/GenPic/README.md

 # GenPic
 GenPic is a collection of IPython notebooks to generate SVG images and manage them.

+You can create impressive digital art pictures using actual Web and Python technologies.

 ## A short overview of the files

 ### The IPytohn notebooks (ipynb)